learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 •	Find the relationship between price and home features e.g: Bedrooms, bathrooms etc.
 •	To identify the relationship between price and location

-These objectives purpose to use data analysis and linear regression modeling to benefit both homeowners and the real estate agency by providing actionable insights and recommendations for investment decisions.
+These objectives purpose to use data analysis and multiple regression modeling to benefit both homeowners and the real estate agency by providing actionable insights and recommendations for investment decisions.

 ## DATA UNDERSTANDING